 - Do not block the oven vent during the Self-Cleaning cycle.
 Air must move freely for best cleaning results. - Do not leave any foil in oven during the Self-Cleaning cycle.
 Foil could burn or melt and damage the oven surface. - The oven light will not work during the Self-Cleaning cycle.

 Before setting the controls

-- Make sure clock is set to correct time of day. - Make sure the oven door is completely closed.
+- Make sure clock is set to correct time of day.
+The clock cannot be set during the Self-Cleaning cycle. - Make sure the oven door is completely closed.

 Setting the controls